-A brain stroke or a brain attack is a medical emergency and one of the most disabling diseases that are preventable in many forms.
-It is said that 1 in every 6 or more Indians is at risk of brain stroke.
+Brain stroke or a Brain attack, is a medical emergency and one of the most disabling diseases and is preventable in many forms.
+It is said that 1 in 6 Indians or even more at risk and “time is brain” .

-Earlier, we used to see strokes to be more common in the elderly but unfortunately, now, it is not the same as it used to be and we are seeing more younger people also being affected by it.
+Earlier, we used to see stroke in elderly but unfortunately now, we are seeing more of younger people also being affected.

-Since constant blood flow is needed for brain cells (neurons) to function, even a few minutes, as less as 3-5 minutes without adequate blood and oxygen to neurons can kill them.
-Due to neuronal death, the function they are responsible for also gets lost.
+Since constant blood flow is needed for brain cells (neurons), even a few minutes, as less as 3-5 minutes without adequate blood and oxygen to neurons can kill them.
+Due to neuronal death, the function they are responsible for is also lost.

-Various factors increase the risk of having a stroke:
+There are various factors which increase the risk for having a stroke:

 The effects of stroke are wide depending upon the area of the brain affected and the severity of the stroke.
 It may impair your ability to:

 Other less common symptoms of stroke may include:

 Unfortunately, life and optimum function can be saved in this catastrophic event only by early recognition followed by rapid and adequate treatment, at a center equipped for stroke with a well-trained stroke team.

 The patients do not seek the medical attention on their own because they lose the appreciation that something is wrong with them or they lack the knowledge of how acute treatment can be beneficial for them.

 It is often a family member or a bystander who calls for help.
 Therefore, please recognize early signs, as it may help a victim in your known circle, or even a bystander.
 Remember, A stroke can happen to anyone at any time.